 In the context of decision making, research by Ruth Mayo and Dana Alfasi (of the Hebrew University of Jerusalem), and Norbert Schwarz (of the University of Southern California at Los Angeles) found that distrust shifts individuals’ reasoning strategies.
 In one study, they found that participants who were naturally less trusting than others were more likely to select evidence that they expected to be contrary to their assumptions—a strategy known as negative hypothesis testing—as compared with participants who were naturally more trusting.
 In another study, some participants were made to feel distrust toward others by looking at a distrust-eliciting face (such as a picture of someone with narrowed eyes).
 These participants were three times as likely as participants exposed to a trust-eliciting face (a picture of someone with wide-open eyes, etc.) to engage in negative hypothesis testing.

-In one study, my colleagues and I examined the consequences of these findings in negotiations that allow for integrative (value-creating) potential.
-We collected data on pairs of college students who negotiated a hypothetical dispute between a carpentry contractor and a condominium developer.
-In half of the pairs, we made one side experience distrust before the negotiation.
-In the other half of the pairs, we made one party experience trust.
+In one study examining the what happens when participants have doubts that the other party is telling the truth in negotiations, researchers found a greater integrative (value-creating) bargaining potential.
+Researchers collected data on pairs of college students who negotiated a hypothetical dispute between a carpentry contractor and a condominium developer.
+In half of the pairs, they made one side experience distrust before the negotiation.
+In the other half of the pairs, they made one party experience trust.

-Returning to your question, trust is a critical ingredient in negotiation.
-But too much trust may lead us to take our assumptions about the other side for granted, which in turn can limit the success of our deals.
+Trust is a critical ingredient in negotiation.
+But too much trust may lead us to make assumptions about the level of truth in negotiations, which in turn can limit the success of our deals.

 What do you think?
 Should you be trusting in negotiation?
 Or are there hidden benefits of mistrust in negotiation?